 Fig. R2 displays fourteen interferograms together with their unwrapped phases in upstream of Zhajiazangbu, where widespread continuous permafrost is present.
 The interferograms for each month of the year are presented.
-In addition to 24-days interferograms, it also displays two 1-year interferograms of 20180702-20190709 and 20190122-20200129.
-Low interferometric coherence on the 1-year pair is accompanied by unwrapping errors.
-We didn't observe distinct unwrapping errors among the 24-days interferograms in the land regions (excluding water and glacier).
-Permafrost-induced deformation is clear on several interferograms.
+In addition to 24-days interferograms, displays two 1-year interferograms of 20180702-20190709 and 20190122-20200129 are also displayed.
+On the 1-year interferogram pair, low interferometric coherence is accompanied by unwrapping errors.
+We didn't observe distinct unwrapping errors among the 24-days interferograms in the land regions (excluding water and glacier) and permafrost-induced deformation is clear on several interferograms.
 The atmospheric distortions are also strongly visible on several interferograms.